ahawkins/harness/README.md

 # Harness

 Harness connects measurements coming from `ActiveSupport::Notifications` to external metric tracking services.
+Counters are stored locally with redis before being sent to the service.

 Currently Supported Services: